sgpdude/envirophat/README.md

 # envirophat
-Reads temperature, pressure, light and heading sensors and sends data to MQTT server
+Raspberry Pi with Envirophat, reads temperature, pressure, light and heading sensors and sends data to MQTT server